 This blog post is a part of Blogging Competition organized by CGTrader, all opinions are my own.
 This competition is a call for all bloggers interested in design to join the discussion about the future of design.

 Technology has changed every industry and in some cases made whole industries obsolete.
 The interior design industry is here to stay but has absolutely gone through major changes since the technology revolution.
 It is important if you are thinking about a home renovation or you’re building a new house to research the latest in technologies related to home automation and products.
 This needs to be considered in the home design process because after the walls are up you’ve probably missed the opportunity in making your new home state of the art.

 This post is going to discuss some cutting edge technological additions to the home design market and help you in designing your home for the future.

 New Technologies For Home Design

 Every time I attend an industry show I am blown away by how the technology revolution is impacting the design industry.
 I recently attended the Coverings 2017 show, in Orlando, Florida.
-I viewed porcelain slabs that looked just like wallpaper but was actually a digital image of art impregnated into the porcelain material.
-Here is an example shown in a shower application.
-Can you imagine the design possiblities with this, indoors and outdoors?
+I viewed porcelain slabs that looked just like wallpaper but were actually a digital image of art impregnated into the porcelain material.
+Here is an example is shown in a shower application.
+Can you imagine the design possibilities with this, indoors and outdoors?

 Technology is important for home design and it is up to us to stay current if we are considering designing a new home.
 Do your research, work with professionals that can help you get the best home design.